nvaccess/nvda/devDocs/githubPullRequestTemplateExplanationAndExamples.md

   - Future developers need a concise explanation of a change.
   After each modification, check that the PR description is still accurate.
 - change log entries
-  Has an appropriate change log entry been supplied.
+  Has an appropriate change log entry been supplied?
   As a reviewer, please review it.

 ### Testing